-2 Effective as of 1 July 2022: National Judges may only officiate at CSI1/CSIYH1 and CSIY/J/Ch/P/V/Am Cat.
-B Events that are not combined with higher level events.
-For the avoidance of doubt all FEI World CupTM Events are considered higher level Events, including CSI1-W and CSI2-W. National Judges may not officiate outside their home country at FEI Events.
+National Judges may only officiate at CSI1/CSIYH1 and CSIY/J/Ch/P/V/Am Cat.
+B Events that are not combined with Events that are of a higher level.
+For the avoidance of doubt all FEI Jumping World CupTM Events are considered higher level Events, including CSI1-W and CSI2-W. National Judges may not officiate outside their home country at FEI Events.